Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations

-Let us illustrate this issue with the following scenario.
+The following scenario illustrates this issue.
 Consider a neural semantic parser trained on a corpus that pairs English sentences with meanings that encode concepts in the standard symbolic format based on a lemma and a sense number.
 We give this parser the sentence in Figure~\ref{fig:standard} about birdwatcher John who spotted a hobby, a rare type of falcon.
 Assume that the word \emph{hobby} is not in the training data at all.
 It is very likely that this kind of parser would associate the word \emph{hobby} with the incorrect concept \emph{hobby.n.01}, the "spare-time activity" sense, because it learned how to lemmatize from other examples and the suffix "n.01" appears to be the most frequent noun sense.
 By chance, the parser could produce the correct concept \emph{hobby.n.03} (the bird sense), maybe because the suffix "n.03" is often associated with lemmas that end in "by".
 In our view, we don't want to develop semantic parsers that make a \emph{wild guess} for unknown concepts.
 Instead, we would like to develop semantic parsers that make an \emph{educated guess}: perhaps it could come up with a concept that it has seen during training, e.g., \emph{bird.n.01} or even \emph{falcon.n.01} that appears in a similar context as the sentence it tries to parse.
-Our aim is to combine pre-trained language models with symbolic meaning representations.
-One possibility to achieve this is to combine semantic parsing with word sense disambiguation based on sense embeddings but this approach requires extensive resources and is not language neutral.
-Instead, we present a way to develop such a semantic parser by making use of taxonomical encodings.
+In this article, we introduce and evaluate a method for integrating pre-trained language models with symbolic meaning representations that utilize taxonomical encodings.